dlounsbu/ICTR_team_sci_initiative/README.md

 <b>Approach</b>

-Stakeholder studios are events organized on behalf of a project lead or principal investigator (PI), usually lasting approximately three hours, including time to cater a light meal and beverages for participants.
+<i>Stakeholder Studios</i> are events organized on behalf of a project lead or principal investigator (PI).
+Studios can be held face-to-face or virtually.
+Face-to-Face events usually lasting approximately three hours, including time to cater a light meal and beverages for participants.
+Virtual events, via video conferenceing platforms such as <i>Zoom</i> https://zoom.us/and <i>Miro</i> https://miro.com/online-whiteboard/, are shorter and use quick <i>icebreakers</i> to engage participants.
 Studios can be arranged in one of three formats, depending upon what would be most convenience for participants:

 1. <i>Focus Group Interview</i>: A single meeting for up 10-12 participants conducted jointly by the project lead and a neutral co-facilitator;
 2. <i>Drop-In Deliberative Chat Session</i>: An effective way to engage busy staff (physcians, nurses, front line staff) who are located in a given place (clinic, office), or